Level 3 - Mental Development

 Guided visualization or imagery for athletes is consciously controlling the images or directing an athletic script in your head.
 One example of guided imagery that you having unknowingly used is when your coach was teaching you a new skill.
 You created an image in your mind of how the skill should look or the successful execution of the skill."

-This type of Visualization may be referred to as "Result visualization" which only requires you to compare your image to the actual event and capture that perfect moment.
 As a News Photographer in my youth I had some of those perfect shots.
-My wife, who is a professional painter with very unique painted images, often scraps her work because as she added more and more to the image that she wants until she has also passes that "Point of Prefection".
+My wife, who is a professional painter often produce very unique painted images which create emotions in the viewer, but also she often scraps her work because as she added more and more paint to the image, she has also passes that "Point of Prefection" and missed her perfect sunset.

 In Lawn Bowls this "Result Visualization" can be simply seeing the image of your bowl in the head and believing in your ability to allow the "Muscle Memory" to create that performance.
 But what athletics develop through Visualization is more complete than a "Result Image" or vision.
-To maintain Focus which involves concentration and a discipline of thought is more pushing distractions aside and only having the actual performance in sight.
+To maintain Focus which involves concentration and a discipline of thought is more about pushing distractions aside and only having the actual performance occuring as expected.

 No comments: